simon-gross/master_thesis/readme.md

 - [09Notebook](./09_results_RAG.ipynb): The results for the RAG experiment are presented **(RQ2)**.

 # Run the demo
-Make sure GraphDB is running on Port 7200 with the repository "geonuts" ready.
+Make sure GraphDB is running on Port 7200 with the repository "geonuts" ready and the environment variable OPENAI1 is set.
 ```bash
 cd ./path/to/folder/master_thesis
 conda activate spatial_rag_kg